amireh/happypack/README.md

 **2.1.2**

-- Process argv will no longer be passed to the child processes spawned by HappyPack (#47)
+- Process argv will no longer be passed to the child processes spawned by HappyPack (refs GH-47)
-- Support for the `target` loader context variable.
-Thanks to @Akkuma (#46)
+- Support for the `target` loader context variable has been added.
+Thanks to
+  @Akkuma (refs GH-46)

 **2.1.1**

-- Fix an issue with loading invalid/corrupt cache or source-map files.
-Big thanks to @benhughes for providing the patch in #42
+- Fixed an issue where happypack would crash when loading invalid/corrupt cache or source-map files.
+Big thanks to @benhughes for providing the patch in GH-42

 **2.1.0**

-- SourceMap support
+- Introduced SourceMap support

 **2.0.6**

-- a new option `cacheSignatureGenerator` to handle use cases such as [#35]
+- Introduced a new option `cacheSignatureGenerator` to handle use cases such as [GH-35]

 **2.0.5**

-- now using [mkdirp](https://github.com/substack/node-mkdirp) for creating the temp directory to support nested ones
+- Now using [mkdirp](https://github.com/substack/node-mkdirp) for creating the temp directory to support nested ones

 **2.0.4**

-- fix an issue with cache not being utilized on node v0.10 (`fs.statSync` doesn't exist with that name there - thanks to [@XVincentX])
+- Fixed an issue where the cache was not being utilized on node v0.10 (since `fs.statSync` doesn't exist with that name there) - thanks to [@XVincentX]

 **2.0.2**

 - Fixed an issue that was causing loaders running in foreground to not receive the compiler options

 **2.0.1**